Derry & Toms and the beginning of 99 Kensington High Street

 Towards the end of the 1930s

-They charged the Public a shilling to enter the gardens when they opened in 1938; it had a tea pavilion, themed areas.
-Gardens were themed as, Spanish, English Tudor.
-Archways, trees, ducks, Flamingos, lavender, vines, pond, palms.
-The money went back into Charity for medical causes.
+They charged the Public a shilling to enter the gardens when they opened in 1938; it had a tea pavilion and themed areas.
+Gardens were themed as, Spanish, and English Tudor.
+Archways, trees, ducks, Flamingos, lavender, vines, ponds, palms.
+The money went back to Charity for medical causes.

 99 Kensington and the 1970’s